rajni-kapoor/Power_bi_project_worldcup_cricket_T2022/README.md

 + splitting the name into two columns
 - removing duplicate records
 **In dim_match_summary**
--adding a custom column 'stage' to categorize the game into qualifier or Super12 *changing the datatype of stage column to text
+- adding a custom column 'stage' to categorize the game into qualifier or Super12
+* changing the datatype of stage column to text
 **In fact_bowling**
--renaming column Bowling Team to team
+- renaming column Bowling Team to team
-*creating a ball column from overs column by splitting (like 2.5 over to 2 over and 5 balls) +replacing null values to 0
+* creating a ball column from overs column by splitting (like 2.5 over to 2 over and 5 balls)
++ replacing null values to 0
 **In batting_summary**
--renaming columns 4s to fours, 6s to sixes, and team innings to team *renaming column 'out/not_out to out where out=1 and not_out=0 +changing datatype of 'balls' to whole number -removing ( text after name from batsman_name
+- renaming columns 4s to fours, 6s to sixes, and team innings to team
+* renaming column 'out/not_out to out where out=1 and not_out=0
++ changing datatype of 'balls' to whole number
+- removing ( text after name from batsman_name

-Power BI: Import data using CSV files, data modelling, transformations using Power Query Editor, created DAX measures, designed dashboard using bookmark, tooltip, matrix,scatter chart, area chart, buttons, slicers and many more features.
+**Power BI: Import data using CSV files, data modelling, transformations using Power Query Editor, created DAX measures, designed dashboard using bookmark, tooltip, matrix,scatter chart, area chart, buttons, slicers and many more features.